TARAAI/Read-Write/README.md

 **[dark launch: pre-release]**

-The fastest, production-ready DX & UX for NoSQL Firestore.
+## The fastest, production-ready DX & UX for NoSQL/Firestore.

----
 - **[Instant UI.](#read)** Change data synchronously.
 No Thunks, no Sagas, no Axios, no GraphQL mutations/subscriptions.
 - **[Zero-Redux Redux.](#write)** Write Redux without Redux.
 No reducers, no slices, no selectors, no entity mappers, no normalization.
 - **[The One Test.](#testing)** The One test rules them all.
 Why write seperate unit, integration, visual/storybook & property-based tests? _The One_ test validates each layer seperately & together.
 No boilerplate, no stubs, no mocks, no spys.